-

 $ \begin{aligned} {\cal{P}}^{(t)}_{i,j} = \sum_{k,l} {\cal{B}}^{(t)}_{i,j,k,l}(y,z) \epsilon^{k}x^{l} \,. \end{aligned} $

-(10) The lowest values of k and l are then crucial for the determination of the highest expansion orders.
-As an example, we consider the differential equations with respect to x.
+(10) The lowest values of k and l are crucial for the determination of the highest expansion orders.
+As an example, let us consider the differential equations with respect to x.
 The constraints from y and z can be similarly studied.
 Plugging Eqs.
-(7) and (10) into (8), we find that
+(7) and (10) into Eq.
+(8), we obtain

 $ \begin{aligned}[b]& n_2 \, {\cal{C}}_{i,n_1,n_2,n_3}(y,z) + (n_3+1) \, {\cal{C}}_{i,n_1,n_2,n_3+1}(y,z)\\=\;&\sum_{j,k,l} {\cal{B}}^{(x)}_{i,j,k,l}(y,z) \, {\cal{C}}_{j,n_1-k,n_2-1-l,n_3}(y,z) \,. \end{aligned} $